 What is an oxymoron in film?

 Films use oxymorons in a similar way to classic literature.
-You can find plenty of examples in movie dialogue and songs, such as “I Just Can’t Wait To Be King” from The Lion King
+You can find plenty of examples in movie dialogue and the best movie songs, such as “I Just Can’t Wait To Be King” from The Lion King.

 The song contains the phrase, “I’m brushing up on looking down.”
-Simba’s singing about his excitement in learning how to be king even though it sounds like it will mostly consist of looking down on other animals as they serve him.
+Simba sings about his excitement in learning how to be king even though it sounds like it will mostly consist of looking down on other animals as they serve him.
 The line takes on a different meaning later in the film when Simba runs away from his responsibilities.

 And while not technically oxymorons, we see other contradictions through this song.
-At one section, Simba brags about having a mighty mane, to which Zazu responds, “Thus far a rather uninspiring thing.”
-In this instance, the discrepancy between what Simba wants to become and the reality he presently faces is played for humor
+In one section, Simba brags about having a mighty mane, to which Zazu responds, “Thus far a rather uninspiring thing.”
+In this instance, the discrepancy between what Simba wants to become and the reality he presently faces is played for humor.

 But one part of the film where you’re more likely to see an oxymoron than anywhere else is in the title.